flix/book/src/structs.md

 > **Note:** Requires Flix version 0.51.0

 Flix supports mutable _scoped_ structs.
+A struct is a sequence of user-defined fields.
+Fields are immutable by default, but can made mutable by marking them with the `mut` modifier.

-In Flix, like with arrays, every struct must have an associated region.
+Like all mutable memory in Flix, every struct must belong to some region.
+Structs are the mutable alternative to extensible records which are immutable.

+The fields of a struct are unboxed, i.e. primitive types do not cause an extra layer of indirection.
+Thus structs are a memory efficient data structure that can be used to implement higher-level mutable data structures, e.g. mutable lists, mutable stacks, mutable queues, and so forth.

 Flix supports three operations on structs:

 - Creating a struct with `new Struct @ rc { ... }`.
 - Accessing the field of a struct with `struct->field`.
 - Updating a _mutable_ field of a struct with `struct->field = ...`.

 Each operation has an effect in the region associated with the struct.

+An immutable field cannot be updated.

 ### Declaring a Struct